Financial inclusion

 Storebrand’s work on financial inclusion

-Recent reforms in Swedish and Norwegian pension systems result in greater responsibility for personal, long-term finances.
-Storebrand aims to awaken people’s understanding that they must take greater and more independent responsibility for future financial security and freedom and motivate them to take that responsibility today.
+Recent reforms in Swedish and Norwegian pension systems result in greater individual responsibility for long-term financial security.
+Storebrand wants to help people understand how important it is to take more personal responsibility for their long-term financial security and freedom—and to encourage them to start taking action today.

-We offer free support on a general basis through the customer support team, and in relation to credit or mortgage customers, we have accredited loan advisers available who provide personal advice to the customers.
+We offer free general support through the customer support team.
+For credit and mortgage customers, accredited loan advisers are available to offer personalised advice and guidance.

-We practice a solid and conservative credit approach in accordance with Norwegian law and best practices for lending to private customers.
-There is a thorough process to evaluate the customer’s financial soundness in all debt processes: mortgages, consumer loans and credit cards, to ensure the customers take on debt they have the capabilities to repay.
+We practice a solid and conservative credit policy in accordance with Norwegian law and industry best practices for lending to private customers.
+All lending decisions – including mortgages, consumer loans and credit cards, are based on a thorough assessment of the customers financial capacity to ensure they take on debt they have the capabilities to repay.

-All mortgage advisers must be authorized in credit and personal insurance.
-During this course, which takes about 1.5 years, one area covered is how to communicate and handle advisory dialogues in a good manner.
+All mortgage advisers are required to be authorized in credit and personal insurance.
+The authorisation process which takes about 1.5 years, includes training on how to communicate and handle advisory dialogues in a good manner.
 The purpose is to ensure that the customer’s interests and needs are looked after in the best way (e.g. through professionalism, customer privacy and documentation of agreements).

-The bank also offers investment advice to the wealth segment, and all customers have access to the Kron application (which will become part of the bank in 2024).
-Kron is a digital investment platform that was acquired in January 2023, and the mission of the service is to democratize investments: make investment services that have traditionally been available to the few, easily available to everyone, through honest and understandable communication and smart use of technology.
+The bank also offers investment advice to the wealth segment, and all customers have access to the Kron application.
+Kron is a digital investment platform which was acquired in January 2023 and fully incorporated into Storebrand Bank ASA in November 2024.
+Kron fra Storebrand democratises investments by making investment services which traditionally has only been available to the few, easily available to everyone, through honest and understandable communication and smart use of technology.
 Kron’s client base is younger and more gender equal than the industry average, and consists of both seasoned investors with more than 500 MNOK and people who try investing 300 NOK for the first time.
-The share of female clients in Kron is 48 % of the total number of clients.
-We have kept fulfilling the mission at an even faster rate since being part of the Storebrand Group: since January 2023 Kron has almost doubled the number of active investors from 41.500 to 80.500, and more than doubled assets under management from 7 BNOK to 16.7 BNOK (numbers as of May 7, 2024).
-By year end 2023 the number of clients in Kron was 65.621.
+The share of female clients in Kron is 49 % of the total number of clients.
+We have kept fulfilling the Kron mission at an even faster rate since being part of the Storebrand Group: since January 2023 Kron has grown the number of active investors from 41.500 to 113.076, and assets under management from 7 BNOK to 25,1 BNOK (numbers as of 6 June, 2025).

 Storebrand has a fast growing insurance business towards the retail market, both within personal lines and P&C. A large corps of accredited advisors will map the customers’ insurance needs, and there are also digital solutions for customers who wish to complete the process in digital interfaces.

-The number of work-disabled people in Norway has steadily increased and was at the end of 2023 close to 10.4 % of all people in the working age population.1)
+The number of work-disabled people in Norway has steadily increased and was at the end of 2024 close to 10.5 % of all people in the working age population.

-Each day, 73 people fall out of the work force, and only 30 % of those will return back to work.
-This is a huge cost for the person, society and the employer, as well as for Storebrand.
+Each person who falls out of the work force either temporarily or permanently represents a huge cost for the person, society and the employer, as well as for Storebrand.

-As a large provider of disability pensions, Storebrand has a yearly cost of 2 billion NOK due to work disability.
-The challenges regarding work disability are not something that can be solved by one part only, it needs to be a collective effort.
+The challenges regarding work disability cannot be solved by one part alone, they require a collective effort.
 Of the UN 17 sustainability goals, at least three of them can be directly linked to this challenge: ”Good health and well-being”, ”Decent work and economic growth” and ”Reduced inequalities”.

-Storebrand Equal Opportunities is an equity fund investing in companies well-positioned to solve pressing social needs, as identified in the UN Sustainable Development Goals (SDGs).
+• Storebrand Equal Opportunities is an equity fund investing in companies well-positioned to solve pressing social needs, as identified in the UN Sustainable Development Goals (SDGs).
 The investment universe for the fund is global, providing coverage of both developed markets and emerging markets.
-Storebrand aims for this fund to help fulfil a core principle underlying the SDGs: creating equal access to opportunities for the world’s entire population.
-Storebrand Equal Opportunities focuses on companies that are making essential digital, financial, and health-related services available to more people worldwide.
-The fund targets companies across sectors such as women’s health, digital health, microfinance, and internet access, among others.
-There are still billions of people who do not have access to essential services that most of us depend on.
-We believe the companies that help solve problems like these – some of the most important problems faced by people around the world – will perform well in the future.
+Storebrand Equal Opportunities aims to help fulfil a core principle underlying the SDGs: creating equal access to essential services for the world’s entire population.

 Learn more about Storebrand Equal Opportunities